AdobeDocs/analytics.en/help/analyze/reports-analytics/data-extract.md

 description: Data extracts let you choose the parameters you will view on both the X- and Y-axes of the report, as well as the item by which the report is filtered.
 subtopic: Schedule
 title: Data extract
-feature: Reports & Analytics Basics & Analytics Basics
+feature: Reports & Analytics Basics
 role: Business Practitioner, Administrator
 exl-id: fac6049d-3996-41df-adca-399b0ffcc5e2
 ---